ryosuzuki/homepage/content/projects/realitysketch.md

 1. **Object tracking**: the user specifies a visual entity (e.g., a physical object, a skeletal joint) to track in the real-world scene

-2. **Parameterization**: the user parameterizes tracked entities by drawing lines or arcs that define specific variables of in- terest
+2. **Parameterization**: the user parameterizes tracked entities by drawing lines or arcs that define specific variables of interest

 3. **Parameter binding**: the user binds these variables to the graphical properties of sketched elements (e.g., length, angle, etc.) to define their dynamic behavior as the real-world variables change